mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ```

 In English:
-1. Lines 5-8: Instantiate a queue (`q`), list of nodes (`nodes`), and our answer (`answer`).
+1. **Lines 5-8:** Instantiate a queue (`q`), list of nodes (`nodes`), and number of components (`answer`).
-2. Line 10: Start a `while` loop that executes as long as there are either nodes to be processed in the queue, or nodes that we haven't visited yet.
+2. **Line 10:** Start a `while` loop that executes as long as there are either nodes to be processed in the queue, or nodes we haven't visited yet.
-3. Lines 13-15: If the queue is empty, remove the first node from `nodes` and increment the number of components.
+3. **Lines 13-15:** If the queue is empty, remove the first node from `nodes` and increment the number of components.
-4. Lines 18-19: Pick the next available node in the queue (`focal`).
+4. **Lines 18-19:** Pick the next available node in the queue (`focal`).
-5. Line 22: Start a `while` loop that executes as long as we haven't processed all remaining nodes.
+5. **Line 22:** Start a `while` loop that executes as long as we haven't processed all remaining nodes.
-6. Line 23: Name the node we're currently on to make the next lines more readable.
+6. **Line 23:** Name the node we're currently on to make the next lines more readable.
-7. Line 28-30: If the node we're on is connected to `focal`, add it to our queue of nodes in the current cluster, and remove it from our list of nodes that could be in another cluster (`nodes`).
+7. **Line 28-30:** If the node we're on is connected to `focal`, add it to our queue of nodes in the current cluster, and remove it from our list of nodes that could be in another cluster (`nodes`).
-8. Lines 31-32: If the node we're on _isn't_ connected to `focal`, continue onto the next potential node.
+8. **Lines 31-32:** If the node we're on _isn't_ connected to `focal`, continue onto the next potential node.

-## Hash maps
+## Hash tables
 ### Theory
-A hash map is a data structure with $O(1)$ retrieval time, pretty much regardless of how many elements there are (assuming you have a good hash function).
+Let's finish this post with one more foundational data structure: the hash table, also often called a hash map.<sup>[[5]](#5-theory)</sup> When we moved on from arrays, we left the enviable $O(1)$ retrieval time.
+But what if we could get that lightning-fast efficiency again, even for a set of values that differ in size and location in memory?

+This is where hash tables come in.
+A hash table consists of a [**hash function**](https://en.wikipedia.org/wiki/Hash_function) that can map inputs to one of a fixed set of outputs.
+The [modulo operator](https://en.wikipedia.org/wiki/Modulo_operation) is an example of this $-$ no matter what number you put in front of `% 10`, you'll get a value back that's somewhere between 0 and 9.

 The idea is that for any input, you pass it through a hash function to get some output.
 Then you look at a location in memory corresponding to that hashed output.
 If your hash function can produce enough unique hashes, you can instantly retrieve any key's value.

 ### Implementation